Remy2404/Polymind/README.md

 # Telegram Gemini Bot

-This is a Telegram bot integrated with Gemini API for image generation and analysis.
+This Telegram bot is integrated with Gemini API for image generation and analysis.

 ## Installation